facebook/react-native-website/docs/native-modules-ios.md

 title: Native Modules
 ---

-If you haven’t already, please start by reading the [Native Modules Intro](native-modules-intro).
+Welcome to Native Modules for iOS.
+Please start by reading the [Native Modules Intro](native-modules-intro) for an intro to what native modules are.

 ## Create a Calendar Native Module